 Roles and Responsibilities

-Single Point of Contact (SPOC) – [insert job role].
+Single Point of Contact (SPOC) – School Business Manager

-Senior Information Risk Owner (SIRO) – [insert job role].
+Senior Information Risk Owner (SIRO) – Headteacher

 Information Asset Owner (IAO) – as detailed in the Information Asset Register.

 Data Protection Officer (DPO) – Veritau.

 Immediate Actions (within 24 hours)

 If any member of the workforce is made aware of an actual data breach, or an information security event (a ‘near-miss’), they must report it to their line manager and the Single Point of Contact (SPOC) within 24 hours.
 If the SPOC is not at work at the time of the notification, their nominated deputy would need to start the investigation process.